The Brownian limit of separable permutations: Permutations, trees and excursions

 \begin{definition} Let $(t,\eps)$ be a signed Schröder tree.
 The \emph{signed contour} of $(t,\eps)$ is the pair $(\widetilde{C_t},s)$, where $s$ associates to every local minimum of $\widetilde{C_t}$ reached in $u = \frac{i}{(2\#t-2)}$ the sign of the internal vertex $\dfs_t(i)$ of $t$. \end{definition}

 \begin{example} The reader is now invited to look again at \cref{fig:Contour}, taking the signs into consideration. \end{example}

-We may also define the signed Brownian excursion by: \begin{definition} The signed Brownian excursion is the pair $(\Exc,S)$ where $\Exc$ is the Brownian excursion and $S$ is the function assigning balanced independent signs on the local minima of $\Exc$. \end{definition}
+We may also define the signed Brownian excursion by: \begin{definition} The signed Brownian excursion is the pair $(\Exc,S)$ where $\Exc$ is the Brownian excursion and $S$ is the function assigning balanced independent signs on the local minima of $\Exc$. \end{definition} The probability space and the $\sigma$-algebra on which this object is constructed will be introduced in \cref{sec:measurability}.

-\begin{remark} Consider a uniform random Schröder tree $T_n$ of size $n$ and a random sign function $\Eps_n$ on its internal vertices defined as in \cref{cor:same_distibution_separables_trees}.
+\begin{remark} Some readers may have seen the term \emph{``signed Brownian excursion''} refer to an excursion of Brownian motion whose length has been normalized to 1, but that may be either positive on $(0, 1)$ or negative on $(0, 1)$.
+The meaning of this expression in our paper is different. \end{remark} \begin{remark} Consider a uniform random Schröder tree $T_n$ of size $n$ and a random sign function $\Eps_n$ on its internal vertices defined as in \cref{cor:same_distibution_separables_trees}.
 If we use \cref{dfn:signed_contour} on $(T_n,\Eps_n)$, we get a random signed excursion $(\widetilde{C_{T_n}},S_n)$.
 Since $\widetilde{C_{T_n}}$ converges towards a multiple of the Brownian excursion $\Exc$, a natural question is the convergence of $(\widetilde{C_{T_n}},S_n)$ towards the signed Brownian excursion.
 A first difficulty in proving such a result would be to find a good topology on signed excursions.
 Another, maybe deeper, obstacle is that the signs assigned to the local minima in $(\widetilde{C_{T_n}},S_n)$ are far from independent: recall that on the corresponding tree, signs on internal vertices alternate.
 Our work shows the convergence of $(\widetilde{C_{T_n}},S_n)$ to $(\Exc,S)$ in a weaker sense.
 Indeed, the next subsection explains how to extract a permutation of any fixed size from a signed excursion, and Theorem~\ref{thm:main}.\ref{item:main_joint} proves the joint convergence in distribution of the permutations extracted from $(\widetilde{C_{T_n}},S_n)$ to those extracted from $(\Exc,S)$. \end{remark}